 Labs: The Thursday labs will be problem-solving sessions where we will focus on more challenging problems or applications in groups of three.
 I will be available to answer any questions you might have, but you should first utilize the resources you have within your group.
-Each student must write up their own solutions, but in class (usually on Mondays) I will collect (at random) only one write-up from each group.
-Each member of the group will receive the same number of points out of 35.
-Thus, it will be important that the group members work together to ensure that everyone understands the material.
-You cannot expect to complete lab during class if you have not kept up with the daily readings and exercises.
-I will drop your lowest lab grade when calculating your final grade.
-More details about the labs will be discussed in the first lab session, Thursday, January 19th.
+Each student must write up her/his/hir own solutions, and it is important that the group members work together to ensure that everyone understands the material.
+Groups are expected to be productive and work as a team.
+The more understanding that is accomplished in class, the less that you need to work towards outside of class.
+I may give announced or pop quizzes in lab to check team productivity.